Key Quote

 Technique 1 — TEMPORAL ADVERBS / GRADUAL DISSOLUTION

-The repeated adverb 'slowly' emphasises the gradual nature of Jekyll's moral dissolution — evil does not arrive suddenly but incrementally (bit by bit, in small steps).
+The repeated adverb 'slowly' emphasises the gradual nature of Jekyll's moral dissolution — evil does not arrive suddenly but incrementallyincrementally — bit by bit, in small steps.
 This challenges the Victorian assumption that moral corruption is a dramatic event (a single 'fall') and instead presents it as a process of accumulation, like a disease progressing through stages.

 The verb 'incorporated' (literally 'made into one body') is etymologically precise: Hyde is being absorbed into Jekyll's physical form.
-This corporeal (relating to the body) language suggests that moral corruption is not merely spiritual but physical — evil changes what you ARE, not just what you DO.
+This corporealcorporeal — Relating to the physical body language suggests that moral corruption is not merely spiritual but physical — evil changes what you ARE, not just what you DO.
 The body becomes the site of moral transformation.

 Key Words